Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 Explaining Cash Basis Accounting in Context

-Sections below further define, explain, and illustrate cash basis accounting.
-Note especially that the term appears in context with the following terms and concepts from the fields of bookkeeping, accounting and business analysis.
+Sections below further define and illustrate cash basis accounting.
+Note especially that the term appears in context with terms and concepts from the fields of bookkeeping, accounting, and business analysis.

 Contents